damalialutfiani/Quizz-on-codecademy2/R/Lesson4 Introduction to ggplot2.md

 -  [ ]	If you want to show the variability of a dataset.
 -  [x]	**If you want to inspect the correlation between two variables.**
 -  [ ]	If you want to show the distribution of the dataset.

+6. Add a scatterplot layer to the viz ggplot object that colors the points based on the category variable.